 As part of the Aquatic Species Recovery Program (ASRP), native freshwater mussels, which are the most imperiled and vulnerable species in the country, are propagated, reared and released into known historical watersheds, where they are then monitored.
 Since the center's opening, over 25,000 native freshwater mussels have been propagated at the center and released in local rivers and streams.

 The Forest Preserve District manages over 1,100 acres of aquatic habitats, including lakes, streams and rivers.
 The center also serves as a field research station, partnering with local conservation groups, universities and other institutions on collaborative and applied research in aquatic conservation that seeks solutions to problems facing urban rivers and streams.
 The District’s Aquatic Monitoring and Research Program surveys the aquatic species and character of rivers and streams on District property.

-In addition to the aquatic species recovery efforts and other programs, the center also supports the incubation of state-endangered Blandings turtle eggs and rearing of federally endangered Hine’s emerald dragonfly larvae.
+In addition to the aquatic species recovery efforts and other programs, the center also supports the rearing of federally endangered Hine’s emerald dragonfly larvae and Great Plaines Mudbug.

 The center is closed to the public.
 For other information, call 630-206-9625.